dfst/deepforge/docs/deployment/dockerized.rst

 Worker
 ~~~~~~
-Next, workers can be created using
+As workers may require GPU access, they will need to use the nvidia-docker plugin.
+Workers can be created using

 .. code-block:: bash

-    docker run -d deepforge/worker http://172.17.0.1:8888
+    nvidia-docker run -d deepforge/worker http://172.17.0.1:8888

 where :code:`http://172.17.0.1:8888` is the location of the DeepForge server to which to connect.

+**Note**: The :code:`deepforge/worker` image is packaged with cuda 7.5.
+Depending upon your hardware and nvidia version, you may need to build your own docker image or run the worker natively.